-Considering it’s their first birthday in the double digits, ten is a big milestone!
-Non-electronic gifts for ten-year-old’s can be hard to come by, and it doesn’t help that 10-year-old boys are increasingly hard to buy for.
-It helps if you know their specific interests, what are his hobbies, favorite sports teams are, and whether they like arts and crafts or STEM activities?
-I’ve collected an array of 10th birthday gifts for boys that can work whether they’re interested in typical elementary school-age activities, or are mature enough to have interests closely aligned to preteens and best of all they are all non-electronic without being boring.
+Ten is a big milestone because it’s their first birthday in the double digits!
+Non-electronic gifts for ten-year-olds can be hard to come by, and it doesn’t help that 10-year-old boys are increasingly hard to buy for.
+It helps if you know their specific interests, hobbies, favorite sports teams, and whether they like arts and crafts or STEM activities.
+I’ve collected an array of 10th birthday gifts for boys that can work whether they’re interested in typical elementary school-age activities or mature enough to have interests closely aligned to preteens.
+Best of all, they are all non-electronic (and not gift cards) without being boring.

 Perfect for on-the-go kids with friends in the neighborhood, or for siblings to keep in touch during daring adventures.
 Encourage kids to get outside with these long distance walkie talkies, perfectly sized for little hands.

 Got a little scientist or engineer?
 Entertain him with projects from KiwiCo, a company that ships hands-on STEM projects for kids each month.
-Each project crate comes with everything they’ll need to create and design something truly awesome, like a walking robot.
+Each project crate has everything they’ll need to create and design something truly awesome, like a walking robot.

-The lawless frontier of card games for the preteen set, ten years old is old enough to learn the devastation that is the wild draw four.
-These giant card sets add even more fun to an already fantastic family game.
+The lawless frontier of card games for the preteen set, ten years old, is old enough to learn the devastation that is the wild draw four.
+These giant card sets add even more fun to a fantastic family game.

 Easier to put together (and take down) than dragging every one of mom’s chairs through the house, this fort-making kit turns sleepovers into adventures.
-Great for birthdays, or for encouraging imaginative play, forts are fun for a wide range of ages, so siblings can get in and play together.
+Great for birthdays or encouraging imaginative play, forts are fun for a wide range of ages, so siblings can get in and play together.

 Build, race, and crash with this Hotwheels track.
 With 16 feet of track and motorized boosters to send cars spiraling through endless loops, kids will love setting their cars loose and watching the mayhem unfold.

-Smash through targets with this Hulk themed Nerf blaster.
+Smash through targets with this Hulk-themed Nerf blaster.
 Pick up a set of targets for a friendly sharpshooting competition.
-With three connectible pieces it’s easy to mix and match with other assemblers for endless combinations.
+Three connectible pieces make it easy to mix and match with other assemblers for endless combinations.

 Keep collectibles safe from everyday rough and tumble play with this nine pocket Pikachu themed Pokemon card collector.
 Be ready to catch ‘em all with additional page protectors so their top fighters stay safe.

-The dress up trunk may change as kids get older, but just because they’re not interested in playing firefighter anymore doesn’t mean they’re ready to leave pretend play behind.
-Superheroes, movie monsters, video games characters and more are popular at Halloween, but are fun to play with year-round.
+The dress-up trunk may change as kids get older, but just because they’re not interested in playing firefighter anymore doesn’t mean they’re ready to leave pretend play behind.
+Superheroes, movie monsters, video game characters, and more are popular at Halloween but are fun to play with year-round.

-These eye-catching light up gloves brighten up any birthday party, make it easy to keep track which kid is yours at the skatepark, and make them the neighborhood star at Halloween.
+These eye-catching light-up gloves brighten up any birthday party, make it easy to keep track of which kid is yours at the skatepark and make them the neighborhood star at Halloween.